dylanroscover/Embody/README.md

 # :printer: Embody
-### Externalize TouchDesigner toxes and DATs
+### Externalize TouchDesigner components and scripts
 #### :floppy_disk: TouchDesigner 2022.31030 (Windows)
 #### :floppy_disk: BETA version 4.1.xxx

 ## :notebook_with_decorative_cover: Overview
 Embody provides simple yet robust externalization for TouchDesigner projects.
-It uses a tag-based approach to identify which operators in your project should be externalized, and in which format.
-It includes a lister, contextual tagging menu, and keyboard shortcuts for a pleasant UX.
+Any COMP or DAT operator in your project can be tagged with the tap of a simple shortcut (pressing `y` twice) to automatically externalize it.

+Embody includes a manager UI which lists your externalized files and info about them.
+Simply drag and drop Embody from the `/release` folder into your project to get started!

 <img src='https://raw.githubusercontent.com/dylanroscover/Embody/master/img/screenshot1.jpg'>